Social Media for galleries

 Being active on social networks and sharing your content on social media with those interested enables greater outreach.
 It also brings another positive effect: most people still use these channels privately, following profiles from friends, acquaintances, and their favoured brands / companies.
 If they view your gallery’s shared content on their friends’ news feed, it seems a lot less like promotion, compared to coming directly from your gallery page or other companies’ profiles.
 This stirs interest and inspires trust in your gallery and helps you gain even more supporters and customers.

 Today, you may also find a number of potential collectors on Facebook, Instagram, Twitter and Co.
-About 57% of art collectors prefer Instagram for searching and discovering new art and artists (HISCOX).
+Though Instagram is also 2018 with 63% oft art collectors the favoured platform for searching and discovering new art and artists (HISCOX).
 First buyers in particular tend to purchase art online, informing themselves of artists and their works online.

 Of course it is impossible to reach all social network users.
 Facebook, however, offers you the possibility of addressing and choosing your target group according to age, region, and interest (in contemporary art etc.).
 In this way, you can address new international collectors and win them over for your artists and for yourself.